 Should Christians celebrate Halloween?

-Church of Satan founder Anton LaVey said, “After one’s own birthday, the two major Satanic holidays are Walpurgisnacht and Halloween… I am glad Christian parents let their children worship the devil at least one night out of the year,” Lavey, Satanic Bible, 1969.
+The founder of the Church of Satan, Anton Szandor LaVey, said, “After one’s own birthday, the two major Satanic holidays are Walpurgisnacht and Halloween… I am glad Christian parents let their children worship the devil at least one night out of the year.”
+[Lavey, Satanic Bible, 1969]

 1. Halloween is the devil’s holiday